 Change Video Size for YouTube

-A frequent internal debate for support teams is tutorial video vs written guide.
+A frequent internal debate for support teams is onboarding tutorial video vs. a written guide.
 Which one should you prioritize?
 The data suggests you should not choose one over the other.
 Different users have different learning preferences, and a robust knowledge base requires both.

 To address the fear of spending time creating tutorials that users never read or watch, use a hybrid strategy.
 Start by creating the video.
 Once the video is polished, it becomes the source material for your written content.